kbatsos/Real-Time-Stereo/README.md

 # Compilation

 The code has been tested on Ubuntu 16.04, with gcc 5.4 and cuda 8 and 9.
-A simple image reader/writer supporting pgm, pfm and png image formats. is included.
+A simple image reader/writer supporting pgm, pfm and png image formats, is included.
 The only dependency of the code is png++ which comes with libpng.
 If you want to remove this dependency please modify imgio.hpp, or use your own image reader/writer.

 Before compiling please run check_system_compatibility.sh.